 Students must be familiar with NPV, IRR, Ke and WACC.

-This is an advanced training activity for scientists and technologists seriously considering the launch of a science-based business venture.
-The course discusses (a) how to determine the amount of funding needed to start the venture; (b) valuation of the business opportunity; and (c) negotiation of financial terms with venture capitalists and buyers of innovative technologies.
+This is an advanced training activity for scientists and technologists seriously considering the launch of a technology-based business venture.
+The course discusses (a) how to determine the amount of funding needed to start the venture; (b) valuation of the business opportunity; and (c) negotiation of financial terms with venture capitalists and others investing on innovative technologies.

 Knowledge of how to . . .

-Estimate the amount of funding required by a science-based business venture
+Estimate the amount of funding required by a technology-based business venture

 Calculate the economic value of the venture opportunity

 Negotiate terms of investment with venture capitalists and private equity funds

 Price a technology patent and negotiate its price with a potential acquirer